-We talk a lot here about how readers must find value in your content to read it, return to your website, and become loyal customers.
+Readers must find value in your content to read it, return to your website, and become loyal customers.
 But what makes content valuable?
 What is valuable content?
-These are excellent questions that depend somewhat on your market.
-But there are some common traits of valuable content.
-Let’s explore them more.
+These are excellent questions that depend somewhat on your market, but there are some common traits of valuable content.

 What is Content Marketing?

-Content marketing is creating and sharing content that helps you connect with your target audience.
+Content marketing is creating and sharing content that helps you connect with your target audience by serving their information needs.
 Instead of explicitly promoting your brand, you distribute relevant and helpful content related to your business and industry to stimulate interest.

-Content marketing allows you to boost your business’s online visibility and helps you develop relationships with clients and potential clients.
+Content marketing boosts your business’s online visibility and helps you develop relationships with clients and potential clients.
 If your content is effective, you’ll become a trusted expert in your field.

 The content used in content marketing comes in various forms.
-It includes blog posts, services pages, videos, infographics, case studies, podcasts, webinars, and social media posts.
+It includes blog posts, service pages, videos, infographics, case studies, podcasts, webinars, and social media posts.